boxmein/starcatcher-script-server-design/README.md

 ### The files!

+tl;dr:

+    npm install -g myth jade uglify-js
+    gem install sass
+    make

-To run a few programs to generate the rest of the files from this source.
+Now, you need to run a few programs to generate the rest of the files from this source.
-Or, as an alternative, get the package.tar.gz file from under releases.
+Or, as an alternative, get the package.tar.gz file from under [releases][releases].
 This contains the newest generation result, without the source code.
 Useful if you're @cracker64!